Alerts and monitoring

 stats refresh 10s

-• The optional stats admin line allows users from LOCALHOST to perform administrative actions.
+• stats admin allows users to perform administrative actions.

 • Specify stats auth <username>:<password> to enforce Basic authentication.